-Legends and archaeology tell us about the early days of the Slavonic people in Bohemia.
-One legend, about Duchess Libuse, describes us how she was judging a dispute between two men.
-An unfair criticism of her judgment by the man who lost his dispute made her call for Premysl, a ploughman, to become her husband and to rule with her.
-Thus the foundation was laid for the Premyslid dynasty of dukes, princes and kings which ruled Bohemia for almost a thousand years.
+Legends and archaeology tell us about the early days of the Slavic people in Bohemia.
+One legend about Duchess Libuse describes how she established the Premyslid dynasty of dukes, princes and kings which ruled Bohemia and the Czech Kingdom for almost a thousand years.

-A thousand-year-old oak tree still stands in the grounds of what was once a border castle, Stochov, where according to folk legends, young Wenceslas was born.
-It is said that his grandmother, Ludmila, planted the oak tree there at the time of Wenceslas's birth.
-Nannies watered the sapling with baby Wenceslas's bath water and thus giving the tree its unusual staying powers.
-The book also tells about the special ritual for cutting Wenceslas's hair.
+Many heart-warming legends have sprung up about his life, like the one about the thousand-year-old oak tree still standing in the grounds of what was once a border castle, Stochov, where young Wenceslaus was born.
+Legend has it that his grandmother, Ludmila, planted the oak tree there at the time of Wenceslas's birth.
+Nannies watered the sapling with the bath water of baby Wenceslas, thus giving the tree its unusual staying powers.

-There is a lot more to the story of Good King Wenceslas (Wenceslaus), which is revealed in the book you can now order.
+There is a lot more to the story of Good King Wenceslas, which is revealed in the book you can now buy online.